 The 2nd/Worcestershire Regiment was quartered at Isola District for 12 months.

-The following were buried at Rinella Military Cemetery in 1896:
+The following were buried in Rinella Military Cemetery in 1896:

 The 2nd/Worcestershire Regiment had an average strength of 755 men.
 It had 583 admissions (772.2/1000 mean strength) into hospital with 4 deaths (5.30/1000 mean strength).
 22 invalids returned to England.